 - Manage Communications.
 During project execution the communications plan is put into practice and communications are actively managed.

-- Control Communications.
+- Monitor Communications.
 During regular status points the project communications are reviewed and revisions to the communications plan are initiated.

 Project Risk Management